pereiraryan/pereiraryan/README.md

 Hi.
 I’m Ryan.
 I build websites, I like reading self help books and learn programming in my free time.

-I work at [Newfold Digital] (https://newfold.com/) as a Web Developer Frontend Engineer.
-For more information about me, check out [ryanpereira.me] (https://ryanpereira.me/).
+I work at [Newfold Digital](https://newfold.com/) as a Web Developer Frontend Engineer.
+For more information about me, check out [ryanpereira.me](https://ryanpereira.me/).